Insurance Car Insurance

 First, most states have fantastic interstate camera systems that can give you a heads-up on a problem before you encounter it.
 Second, GPS-based driving apps like Waze offer alternate routes to avoid traffic and construction.

-Finally, if you do have an accident, make sure you're fully covered and not paying too much for car insurance.
+Finally, if you do have an accident, a good money move for car owners is to make sure you're fully covered.

 • Compare dozens of providers in under 5 minutes